-Businesses invest a great deal of time and expense developing software and other work products.
+Businesses invest a great deal of time and expense doing knowledge work.
 But all too often the knowledge and insights gained disappear into the details of the code or at best only exist in documents with slender ties to the actual software.
 Another name for this latent value is the intent behind the software.
 Intentional captures this knowledge that is usually lost.
 All stakeholders – programmers, domain experts and others – can have their intent clearly represented.
 This increases the quality and value of the knowledge, and making it easier to develop, maintain and change.

 A Knowledge Example

 Knowledge is normally captured in documents intended for human readers.
 As an example, the aircraft procedures manual to the right captures knowledge of how to perform aircraft maintenance.
 To use this knowledge, a technician has to read and understand it.
 In this case, a technician will need to perform the steps in order and compare the data in the tables to the actual measurements on the aircraft.

 This documented knowledge can be expressed in a Procedures Manual Knowledge Workbench.
 The knowledge would be expressed using a domain language for maintenance procedures, see screenshot.
 This knowledge can now be processed and turned into various electronic work products.
 One work product can be the original document for human consumption.

 But also other work products can be produced that facilitates and automates the use of this knowledge.
 From the knowledge, we can generate software applications.
 Below is an example of such and application that was fully generated from the recorded knowledge above.
 Note that the knowledge is now being operational by having the test values evaluated against the knowledge in the maintenance manual.
 Tests with visual feedback, red/green in this case, gives a technician direct feedback instead of making this comparison manually on a paper with no feedback .